modfin/idly/README.md

 ## Usage
-When a login attempt fail or succeeds in you application/service, use to provided client or make a http request to idly
+When a login attempt fail or succeeds in you application/service, use the provided client or make a http request to idly

 ```go